adamwong246/adamwong246.github.io/_src/pages/resume.md

 #### May, 2013

-Designed and built "Chroma Fund", a marketplace lending platform that provides investors with access to bundles of small business loans.
+Engineered "Chroma Fund", a marketplace lending platform providing investors with bundles of small business loans.

+- designed and implemented Meteor application
+- was responsible for designing UX and UI as well as implementing front-end
+- created "explainer" video in Adobe Animate
-- Attended TechStore Summer 2016
+- attended TechStars Summer 2016 in NYC

 ### Ruby on Rails Developer, [hubbub health](https://www.hubbubhealth.com/)